zevv/npeg/README.md

   parser.
 The default value should be high enough for practical purposes, the stack depth is only limited to detect invalid grammars. (default: 1024)

+* `-d:npegGcsafe` This is a workaround for the case where NPeg needs to be used from a `{.gcsafe.}` context when using threads.
+This will mark the generated matching function to be `{.gcsafe.}`.

 ## Tracing and debugging